Understanding Domestic Violence

 This webpage presents statistics on domestic violence, compiled from various sources.
 Scroll using the arrows provided at the top right to view general statistics, sexual violence statistics, stalking statistics, statistics on children, on teens, and on violence in the workplace.

-This fact sheet provides statistics on rates of domestic violence, domestic violence related homicide, sexual violence, and stalking experienced by Asian and Pacific Islander women, as well as on children’s exposure to family violence.
+This webpage provides statistics on rates of domestic violence, domestic violence related homicide, sexual violence, and stalking experienced by Asian and Pacific Islander women, as well as on children’s exposure to family violence.

 Latin@s and IPV- Evidence Based Fact Sheet (7 p.) by the National Latin@ Network for Healthy Families and Communities, a project of Casa de Esperanza (Updated March 3, 2010)